Zero89-sys/Go-BoardGame/README.md

 * Due to the bugs present, I recommend **first thoroughly checking and testing** the code before any deployment or modification.

-This repository currently serves mainly as an archive
+This repository currently serves mainly as an archive.

 ---